 I am the author of Materializing Poverty: How the Poor Transform their Lives (2013, AltaMira) and the editor of Fieldwork Identities in the Caribbean (2010, Caribbean Studies Press).

 I did my PhD at Sydney University under the supervision of Professor Diane Austin-Broos.
 My thesis, Abajo el Puente: Place and the Politics of Progress in Santo Domingo (2009), examined how squatter settlements use their material environment to cope with their poverty and build futures.
-In late 2013 a more developed version of my doctoral work will be published by Altamira as a book called “Materializing Poverty: How the Poor Survive.”

 I lectured full-time in the Department of Anthropology at The University of Sydney, Australia from January 2008-December 2010, teaching across the Global Studies degree, Anthropology Honours, Reading Ethnography, Economic Anthropology, Urban Anthropology, and Introductory Anthropology.

 My edited book, Fieldwork Identities in the Caribbean (2010, Caribbean Studies Press), addresses how identity affects research in the contemporary world, where field sites are no longer static.
 Each chapter describes how the author negotiated aspects of identity in the field, including race, nationality, class, gender, religion, and sexuality.
 The authors are all early-career researchers who have conducted fieldwork in different Caribbean nations, including the Dominican Republic, Haiti, Cuba, Puerto Rico, Jamaica, Trinidad, and Belize.